ibm-cloud-docs/containers/cs_users.md

       6. Click the **Access policies** tab.
       7. Click **Assign access**.
 Now, the breadcrumbs on the page are **Groups / Manage Group**.

+3. Assign an access policy to {{site.data.keyword.containerlong_notm}}.
+   1. Click the **IAM services** tile.
+   2. In the services drop-down list, select **Kubernetes Service**.
+You can enter text in the drop-down list instead of scrolling through the list.
-3. Assign a policy, either for resource groups or for resource instances.
-If you want to scope the policy to a namespace, you must assign the policy to resource instances (not resource groups).
+   3. **Optional**: To scope the access policy to a resource group, select the resource group from the resource group drop-down list.
+If you want to scope the policy to a Kubernetes namespace, make sure to clear the resource group drop-down list.
+You cannot scope an access policy to both a Kubernetes namespace and a resource group at the same time.
-  * **For resource groups**:
-    1. From the **Manager User** or **Manage Group** page, click **Assign access within a resource group**.
-    2. Select the resource group name.
-    3. In the **Assign access to a resource group** drop-down list, choose what level of permission to give the user to the resource group itself (not the resources within the group).
-For example, to let users see clusters that they have access to in multiple resource groups, give them the **Viewer** role for each resource group.
-    4. From the **Services** list, select **Kubernetes Service**.
-    5. From the **Region** list, select one or all regions.
+   4. From the **Region** list, select one or all regions.
+   5. From the **Cluster** `string equals` drop-down list, select the cluster that you want to scope the access policy to.
+To scope the policy to all clusters, clear or leave the field blank.
+   6. From the **Namespace** `string equals` field, enter the Kubernetes namespace that you want to scope the access policy to.<p class="note">You cannot scope an access policy to a namespace if you also scope the access policy to a resource group.
+Additionally, if you scope an access policy to a namespace, you must assign only a **service access** role.
+Don not assign a **platform access** role at the same time as you assign a service access role.
+Assign a platform role separately.</p>
-    6. Select a role for the policy.
+   7. Select roles for the access policy.
       * **Platform access role**: Grants access to {{site.data.keyword.containerlong_notm}} so that users can manage infrastructure resources such as clusters, worker nodes, worker pools, Ingress application load balancers, and storage.
-To find a list of supported actions per role, see [platform roles reference page](/docs/containers?topic=containers-access_reference#iam_platform).
+To find a list of supported actions per role, see [platform roles reference page](/docs/containers?topic=containers-access_reference#iam_platform).<p class="note">If you assign a user the **Administrator** platform role for only one cluster, you must also assign the user the **Viewer** platform role for all clusters in that region in the resource group.</p>
-       * **Service access role**: Grants access to Kubernetes as access from within a cluster so that users can manage Kubernetes resources such as pods, deployments, services, and namespaces.
-To find a list of supported actions per role, see [service roles reference page](/docs/containers?topic=containers-access_reference#service).<p class="note">You cannot scope a service access role to a namespace if you assign the role at the resource group level.
-Assign access to a resource instance instead.
-Also, do not assign a platform role at the same time as you assign a service role.</p>
+      * **Service access role**: Grants access to the Kubernetes API from within a cluster so that users can manage Kubernetes resources such as pods, deployments, services, and namespaces.
+To find a list of supported actions per role, see [service roles reference page](/docs/containers?topic=containers-access_reference#service).<p class="note">Do not assign a platform role at the same time as you assign a service role.
+If you also want the user to have a platform role, repeat these steps but leave the namespace field blank and assign only a platform role (do not assign a service access role again).</p>
-    7. Click **Assign**.
+   8. Click **Add**.
-    8. **Optional**: If you assigned only a service role to users, you must give users the cluster name and ID so that they can perform the `ibmcloud ks cluster config` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_cluster_config), and then [launch the Kubernetes dashboard from the CLI](/docs/containers?topic=containers-app#db_cli) or otherwise interact with the Kubernetes API.
+   9. **Service access only**: If you assigned only a service role to users, you must give users the cluster name and ID so that they can perform the `ibmcloud ks cluster config` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_cluster_config), and then [launch the Kubernetes dashboard from the CLI](/docs/containers?topic=containers-app#db_cli) or otherwise interact with the Kubernetes API.
 If you want these users to still be able to access the {{site.data.keyword.containerlong_notm}} clusters console and list clusters and other infrastructure resources from the CLI, repeat these steps to give the users the platform **Viewer** role.
-  * **For resource instances within or across resource groups**:
-    1. From the **Manager User** or **Manage Group** page, click **Assign access to resources**.
-    2. From the **Services** list, select **Kubernetes Service**.
-    3. From the **Region** list, select one or all regions.
-    4. From the **Cluster** list, select one or all cluster instances.
-    5. In the **Namespace** field, enter the name of the Kubernetes namespace that you want to scope the _service access_ policy to.
-Note that you cannot scope a _platform access_ policy to a namespace.
-The policy grants access to namespaces in all clusters that you previously selected, such as all clusters within a region.
-If you want to grant access to all namespaces, you can leave the namespace field blank.
-    6. Select a role for the policy.
-       *  **Platform access role**: Grants access to {{site.data.keyword.containerlong_notm}} so that users can manage infrastructure resources such as clusters, worker nodes, worker pools, Ingress application load balancers, and storage.
-To find a list of supported actions per role, see [platform roles reference page](/docs/containers?topic=containers-access_reference#iam_platform).
-          * If you assign a user the **Administrator** platform role for only one cluster, you must also assign the user the **Viewer** platform role for all clusters in that region in the resource group.
-          * If you scoped the policy to a namespace, you cannot also assign platform role at the same time.
-If you also want the user to have a platform role, repeat these steps but leave the namespace field blank and assign only a platform role (do not assign a service access role again).
-       * **Service access role**: Grants access to Kubernetes as accessed from within a cluster so that users can manage Kubernetes resources such as pods, deployments, services, and namespaces.
-To find a list of supported actions per role, see [service roles reference page](/docs/containers?topic=containers-access_reference#service).
-    7. Click **Assign**.
-    8. **Optional**: If you assigned only service roles to users, you must give users the cluster name and ID so that they can perform the `ibmcloud ks cluster config` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_cluster_config), and then [launch the Kubernetes dashboard from the CLI](/docs/containers?topic=containers-app#db_cli) or otherwise interact with the Kubernetes API.
-If you want these users to still be able to access the {{site.data.keyword.containerlong_notm}} clusters console and list clusters and other infrastructure resources from the CLI, repeat these steps to give the users the platform **Viewer** role.

-4. Optional: If you want users to be able to work with clusters in a resource group other than the default, these users need additional access to the resource groups that clusters are in.
-You can assign these users at least the **Viewer** platform role for resource groups, if you previously did not.
-    1. Click **Assign access within a resource group**.
-    2. Select the resource group name.
-    3. From the **Assign access to a resource group** list, select the **Viewer** role.
-This role permits users to access the resource group itself, but not to resources within the group.
+   10. **Optional: Resource groups only**: In the **Assign access to a resource group** field, select at least the **Viewer** platform role so that users can work with clusters in a resource group other than the default.
-    4. Click **Assign**.

-5. For the user to be added, the RBAC permissions must be synced to the cluster.
+4. For the user to be added, the RBAC permissions must be synced to the cluster.
 The user who is granted access must [launch the Kubernetes dashboard](/docs/containers?topic=containers-app#db_gui) to initiate the sync.
 RBAC permissions are cached, so the sync might not be instantaneous.

 ### Assigning {{site.data.keyword.cloud_notm}} IAM roles with the CLI
 {: #add_users_cli}

-Grant users access to your clusters by assigning {{site.data.keyword.cloud_notm}} IAM platform management and service access roles with the CLI.
+Grant users access to your {{site.data.keyword.containerlong_notm}} clusters by assigning {{site.data.keyword.cloud_notm}} IAM platform management and service access roles with the CLI.
 {: shortdesc}

 **Before you begin**: